hdfiresky/Tutorials/backend_setup_guide.md

 This guide explains how to set up a secure, resilient backend service for the Multi-Agent Tutorial Generator.
 Moving the Gemini API calls to a backend is a critical security measure to avoid exposing your `API_KEY` in the browser.

-This backend architecture includes **automatic API key rotation** for Gemini calls and uses a **custom web scraping tool** for internet searches.
+This backend architecture includes **automatic API key rotation** for Gemini calls, a **custom web scraping tool** for internet searches, and **persistent file-based logging** for security and auditing.
 The scraper fetches live search results, which are then summarized by a Gemini model to provide relevant, up-to-date information.

 ## Prerequisites